 Serving the files¶

 Exporting for the web generates several files to be served from a web server, including a default HTML page for presentation.
-A custom HTML file can be used, see Customizing the Web export HTML page.
+A custom HTML file can be used, see Custom HTML page for Web export.

 .html file can be used as